Table of Contents

 fn main() { // Put `memory.x` in our output directory and ensure it's on the linker search path. let out = &PathBuf::from(env::var_os("OUT_DIR").unwrap()); File::create(out.join("memory.x")) .unwrap() .write_all(include_bytes!("memory.x")) .unwrap(); println!("cargo:rustc-link-search={}", out.display());

-// Re-run on any changes `memory.x` and `build.rs` println!("cargo:rerun-if-changed=build.rs"); println!("cargo:rerun-if-changed=memory.x");}
+// Re-run for any changes to `memory.x` and `build.rs` println!("cargo:rerun-if-changed=build.rs"); println!("cargo:rerun-if-changed=memory.x");}

 src/main.rs